The Information Complexity of Learning Tasks, their Structure and their Distance: Preliminaries and nomenclature

 \section{Preliminaries and nomenclature}

-In supervised learning, one is given a a finite (training) dataset $\D = \set{(x_i,y_i)}_{i=1,\ldots,N}$ of $N$ samples, where $x_i \in \X$ is the input data ({\em e.g.}, an image) and $y_i \in \Y$ is the output ({\em e.g.}, a label).
+In supervised learning, one is given a finite (training) dataset $\D = \set{(x_i,y_i)}_{i=1,\ldots,N}$ of $N$ samples, where $x_i \in \X$ is the input data ({\em e.g.}, an image) and $y_i \in \Y$ is the output ({\em e.g.}, a discrete label).
 The goal is to learn (\ie, estimate the parameters $w$ of) a model $p_w$ (a parametric function) that maps inputs $x$ to estimated outputs $\hat y$, so that some loss (or risk) is minimized on unseen (test) data.
-It is common to assume that ${\cal D}$ consists of i.i.d.\ samples from some unknown distribution $p(x,y)$, which are used to assemble a loss function, that is minimized with respect to the parameters $w$ so that $p_w(y|x)$ is close to the ``true'' posterior $p(y|x)$.
+It is common to assume that ${\cal D}$ consists of i.i.d.\ samples from some unknown distribution $p(x,y)$, which are used to compute a loss function that is minimized with respect to the parameters $w$ so that $p_w(y|x)$ is close to the ``true'' posterior $p(y|x)$.

-In this work however, we make no assumption on the data generation process, nor do we attempt to approximate the true posterior $p(y|x)$, even when we consider datasets composed of samples from some unknown distribution.
+In this work however, we make no assumption on the data generation process, nor do we attempt to approximate the true posterior $p(y|x)$, even if one existed.
 Instead, we adopt Kolmogorov's approach to learning the ``structure'' in the data, directly accounting for the finite sample size $N$, the approximation error in the loss $L_\D$, and the complexity of the model.
-The essential elements of Kolmogorov Complexity theory that we use are summarized in \cite{vereshchagin2004kolmogorov}.
-Deep neural networks (DNNs) are a particularly powerful and efficient class of parametrized models, obtained by successive compositions (layers) of linear multiplication by \emph{weight} (parameter) matrices, and simple element-wise non-linear operations.
-In Deep Learning, the optimization scheme acts as an implicit regularizer in the loss.
+The basic elements of Kolmogorov Complexity theory that we employ are described in \cite{vereshchagin2004kolmogorov} and summarized in \Cref{sec:complexity-measures} to meake the paper self-contained.

+In Deep Learning, the optimization scheme acts as an implicit regularizer in the loss \cite{chaudhari2018stochastic}.
 For a measure of complexity to be relevant to Deep Learning, therefore, it must take into account both the loss function and the optimization scheme.
 To the best of our knowledge, none of the classical measures do so.